Glenn Youngkin's Underage Son Tried To Vote Illegally. Twice.

-Category: World Politics Hits: 0Oh, look -- it's a Republican trying to vote illegally.
+Category: World Politics Hits: 3Oh, look -- it's a Republican trying to vote illegally.
 Twice!
 The Washington Post reports: The 17-year-old son of Virginia Gov.-elect Glenn Youngkin (R) tried to cast a ballot in Tuesday’s gubernatorial election twice despite being too young to vote, Fairfax County officials said in a statement released Friday.
 Now, please pay attention to the details: The teen walked into the voting precinct inside the Great Falls Library on Tuesday afternoon, presenting his driver’s license to election officials when asked for a proof of identity, according to Jennifer Chanty, the precinct captain there.
 Chanty said in an interview with The Post that she realized who the teen was when she looked at his ID.
 Upon seeing his age, she said she informed him that he must be at least 18 to be eligible to vote in Virginia.
 Under Virginia’s election laws, the only time 17-year-olds can vote is in a primary election if they’ll be 18 by the time of the general election.
 She said she offered to register him to vote for the next election, but the teen declined and walked out.
 About 20 minutes later, the teen returned, insisting that he be allowed to vote, saying that a friend who was also 17 had been allowed to cast a ballot, Chanty said.

 Read more https://crooksandliars.com/2021/11/glenn-youngkins-underage-son-tried-vote